khristinazayats-afk/magicwork_v2/WHITEPAPER.md

 ---

 ## 6. Conclusion
-Magiwork is functionally complete and ready for production deployment.
+MagicWork is functionally complete and ready for production deployment.
 The architecture is scalable, the branding is cohesive, and the core AI-driven value proposition is fully implemented.

 ---
-*Private and Confidential — Magiwork MVP 2025*
+*Private and Confidential — MagicWork MVP 2025*